Jorge Soler Player Props: Marlins vs. Angels

 Jorge Soler At The Plate

-- Soler leads Miami with 48 hits, batting .261 this season with 25 extra-base hits.
+- Soler has 49 hits, which leads Miami hitters this season, while batting .259 with 26 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 83rd, his on-base percentage ranks 82nd, and he is seventh in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 81st, his on-base percentage ranks 86th, and he is fifth in the league in slugging.

+- Soler is batting .348 with four homers during his last games and is on a four-game hitting streak.

-- Soler has had an RBI in 16 games this year (32.7%), including nine multi-RBI outings (18.4%).
-He has also driven in three or more of his team's runs in four contests.
+- In 34.0% of his games this season, Soler has driven in at least one run.
+In nine of those games (18.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.